 The Christmas Eve box is essentially a box of goodies designed to both get the excitement of Christmas going, but also to help settle children on Christmas Eve when they are bound to be hyper and super excited.
-The box can include so many different things, but most people include:

 In reality though you can really add anything you know that your children would love, be that sweets, a new cuddly toy, an activity set or even a letter from Santa.

 As for the box itself, you can buy elaborate wooden boxes with your children’s names engraved on it, but it works just as easily to use a shoe box or cardboard box.
 We just us a cardboard box and wrap it up in Christmas wrapping paper so it looks all festive.
-The story goes that the box is delivered by their Elf on the Shelf (Ellie), who leaves us on Christmas Eve, and leaves the box outside the front door when it becomes dusk.
-The children really look forward to it, and it definitely helps to contain the excitement for the next day!

 Do you do a Christmas Eve box or do you have another tradition to help calm the children down on Christmas Eve?
 We’d love to hear what your traditions are.